 Core of Knowledge Trainings for Maryland Child Care Providers

-Stephanie Schaefer is an MSDE-approved Trainer for Core of Knowledge (COK) trainings and Continued Trainings in Maryland.
+Stephanie Schaefer is an MSDE-approved Trainer for Core of Knowledge (COK) trainings and Continued Trainings on Early Childhood Education (ECE) in Maryland.
 Stephanie also works as a preschool teacher and as a consultant to nonprofit organizations.
 (See Stephanie’s bio.)

 Trainings Stephanie currently provides: